-Khurshid A. Guru, MD, was appointed Director of Robotic Surgery at Roswell Park Cancer Institute (RPCI) in October 2005.
-Dr. Guru completed his residency training in Urological Surgery (2005) and a Robotic Surgery Fellowship (2004) at the Vattikuti Urology Institute, Henry Ford Health System, MI.
-He also completed an International Fellowship in Urologic-Oncology (2004) at the Urology and Nephrology Center at Mansoura University, Mansoura, Egypt and a fellowship in Urological Surgery (2000), at the Veterans Administration Medical Center, Togus, ME.
+Khurshid A. Guru, MD, was appointed Director of Robotic Surgery at Roswell Park Comprehensive Cancer Center in October 2005, after completing his residency training in Urologic Surgery (2005) and a Robotic Surgery Fellowship (2004) at the Vattikuti Urology Institute, Henry Ford Health System, MI.
+Dr. Guru developed the first validated robotic surgery curriculum for safe transfer of surgical skills for future robotic surgeons, and leads the International Robotic Cystectomy Consortium with over 55 surgeon members in over 23 countries.

 Dr. Guru is one of the early fellowship-trained robotic surgeons (2004) with an experience of over 10,000 surgical console hours and has performed over 3,000 procedures, pioneering the cystectomy program at Roswell Park Comprehensive Cancer Center.
 Having performed live demonstrations of robotic surgery in 13 countries at international seminars, his experience in robot-assisted surgery, especially his 600 robot-assisted radical cystectomies, has been shared with over 400 surgeons from more than 15 countries.